BuJo/mattermost-rss-reader/readme.md

       - Display Name: Xkcd
       - Description: Xkcd
       - Channel: Name of the channel you want to post into
-    - Copy the webhook URL generated into the `WebhookUrl` property in `config.json`.
+    - Copy the webhook URL generated into the `WebhookURL` property in `config.json`.

 If you want to allow Mattermost users to configure the feeds, also configure a Slash command: